Abandoned Watercraft Abatement Fund (AWAF)

 While a private marina cannot directly received a grant under the AWAF program, they can work through a public local agency to secure a grant to abate an abandoned vessel in their marina.
 Section 525(d)(1)(A) of the Harbors and Navigation Code states:

-“Moneys in the fund shall be used exclusively, upon appropriation by the Legislature, for grants to be awarded by the department to local agencies for the abatement, removal, storage, and disposal as public nuisances of any abandoned property as described in Section 522 or for the disposal of surrendered vessels as defined in Section 526.1, wrecked or dismantled vessels, or parts thereof, or any other partially submerged objects that pose a substantial hazard to navigation, from navigable waterways or adjacent public property, or private property with the landowner’s consent.”
+“Moneys in the fund shall be used exclusively, upon appropriation by the Legislature, for grants to be awarded by the division to local agencies for the abatement, removal, storage, and disposal as public nuisances of any abandoned property as described in Section 522 or for the disposal of surrendered vessels as defined in Section 526.1, wrecked or dismantled vessels, or parts thereof, or any other partially submerged objects that pose a substantial hazard to navigation, from navigable waterways or adjacent public property, or private property with the landowner’s consent.”

 This section clearly indicates that grants must be awarded to public local agencies.
 Those agencies may use such grant funds to remove vessels from navigable waterways, or adjacent public property, or private property with landowner's consent.
 Furthermore, this section does not differentiate, limit, or restrict how the law is applied to private property; as long as the abandoned vessel in a private marina qualifies generally under the law, a public local agency may apply for grant funding to remove that vessel.